rtCamp/Frappe-Manager/docs/commands/migrate.md

 **Arguments**:

 * `BENCH|all`: Bench to act on, or 'all' for every bench fm manages.
-Omit to act on nothing but fm itself.
+Omit to pick from the benches you have.

 **Options**: